rocky/shell-term-background/README.md

 Many thanks to Thomas Dickey, Egmont Koblinger, and Gilles, for explanations (and code!) via [unix.stackexchange](http://unix.stackexchange.com/questions/245378/common-environment-variable-to-set-dark-or-light-terminal-background/245381#245381).
-Of course bugs, lacuna, in this code are mine.
+Of course bugs and lacuna, in this code are mine.